 Anxiety, whether common anxiety over life issues or an anxiety disorder, is something that plagues our minds.
 It takes root in our thought lives and can disrupt so much more: our energy levels, concentration, eating habits, sleep, communication, relationships, you name it!
-The real struggle is in what we ponder, which is why today’s verse is so powerful as we work to calm anxiety.
+The real struggle is in what we ponder.
+That’s how we can calm anxiety with a focus on Christ, and why today’s verse is so powerful.

 You will keep the mind that is dependent on You

 The more we focus on God, the more we receive His peace.
 The HCSB says peace comes when our minds are dependent on God.
 Other Bible translations use the terms “stayed,” “fixed,” or “steadfast.”
 Each points us in the same direction.
 When God is the center of our focus, we trust in Him and He brings peace.
 Perfect peace.
 That peace is unwavering and able to withstand anything that comes at us.